surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 Register-PSSessionConfiguration @sessionConfiguration
 ```

-To use this configuration, type `New-PSSession -ConfigurationName newshell`.
+To use this configuration, type `New-PSSession -ConfigurationName NewShell`.

 ### Example 2: Register a MaintenanceShell session configuration